Tribler/trustchain-superapp/detoks/README.md

 A Large part of the DeToks back-end depends on information being gossiped over the DeToks community network.
 Gossiping works by selecting a random subset of all known peers of a node and passing messages between them.
 Since different kinds of data is shared, several gossipers are used.
 Namely:
 * [BootGossiper](./src/main/java/nl/tudelft/trustchain/detoks/gossiper/BootGossiper.kt): gossips boot related data.
 * [NetworkSizeGossiper](./src/main/java/nl/tudelft/trustchain/detoks/gossiper/NetworkSizeGossiper.kt): estimates network size.
-* [TorrentGossiper](./src/main/java/nl/tudelft/trustchain/detoks/gossiper/TorrentGossiper.kt): gossips torrents and corresponding hopcounts.
+* [TorrentGossiper](./src/main/java/nl/tudelft/trustchain/detoks/gossiper/TorrentGossiper.kt): gossips torrents and corresponding profile metrics.
-* [ProfileEntryGossiper](./src/main/java/nl/tudelft/trustchain/detoks/gossiper/ProfileEntryGossiper.kt): gossips the statistics in the profiles.

 All of these extend `Gossiper`.
 This section gives short descriptions of each of them.